kgryte/topical.js/README.md

 ## Examples

-Suppose we have the following application components...
+Consider the following toy example.
+First, suppose we have the following application components...

 Component 1: